-Facilities include a sports pavilion, 2 football pitches, cricket square, childrens' play area, and a boules pitch.
+Facilities include a sports pavilion, a football pitch, cricket square, childrens play area, and a boules pitch.
 In addition tennis and bowling are catered for in an area south of the Green.

 A rope making business used to operate on the Green until the beginning of the 20th Century and until recent times the old Rope Walk could still be seen faintly.